Still River Music Festival 2018 Performers

 Soon after the Hamden show, the band was shocked and devastated when Damiani died suddenly from a cerebral hemorrhage, Chip was a great friend and a great drummer, he is sorely missed.

 With the band being now almost complete, Sexton asked the guys to put their feelers out for a second guitarist.
-Davino, who in addition to being an acomplished engineer happens to be a talented guitarist, spontaneously replied that he would like to audition for the role, and after that they never looked back.
-Until once again at the end of 2016 the band found themselves wondering if they should continue after longtime band member Joe Sciortino left the band due to health and family issues.
-Determined to go on the guys are back recording and auditioning bassists for their upcoming CD release and shows.
+Davino, who in addition to being an accomplished engineer happens to be a talented guitarist, spontaneously replied that he would like to audition for the role, and after that, they never looked back.
+Until once again at the end of

-is a CT-based rock fusion band for everyone!
-From electric blues & country, to funk and psychedelic improvisations, hilarious stage antics and surprise instruments, there’s always a surprise!
+Someone You Can X-Ray is a Connecticut based rock fusion band for everyone!
+From electric blues and country, to funk and psychedelic improvisations, hilarious stage antics and surprise instruments, there’s always a surprise!

 Formed in 2015 in the Connecticut River Valley, Plywood Cowboy is poised to rewrite the American Songbook.
 “With great harmonies, clever songs and tasty guitar pickin’, Plywood Cowboy is one of the best new bands on the Americana scene.”
 (Chris Bergson, NY Blues Hall of Fame Inductee).
 Their heart-born songs interweave the rich heritage of earthy, country roots with the sentimental poignancy of singer-songwriter traditions.
 Bottle-fed on roots music, multi-instrumentalist, singer-songwriter Steve Dedman and his band strike deep at the soul of American music with songs about hound dogs, heart strings, and the vice of the bottle.